daniloqps/GetCleanCoursera/README.md

             It's the next iteration of plyr, focused on tools for working with data frames (hence the d in the name)."
 R Documentation

-            "select() keeps only the variables you mention; rename() keeps all variables" R Documentation
+            "select() keeps only the variables you mention;" R Documentation

 Taking advantage, we can transform informations unreadable, giving a description.
-Only variable possible to do this is "Activity", initially "numeric", but using "activity_labels.txt", we can transform.
+Only variable we can do this is "Activity", initially "numeric", but using "activity_labels.txt", we can transform.

 Mutate() is another function of {dplyr} package.

             "Mutate adds new variables and preserves existing;" R Documentation

-And the script
+and the script

             mutate(activity = as.character(ActLabels$desc[activity])